google/eleventy-high-performance-blog/README.md

 - Search for "Update me" across files in your editor to find all the site specific things you should update.
 - Update the favicons in 'img/favicon/'.
-- If you don't want the (same-origin) Google Analytics integration, rip it out 😛.
 - Otherwise: Knock yourself out.
 This is a template repository.
 - For a simple color override, adjust these CSS variables at the top of `css/main.css`.